vbontempi/solution-tutorials/text-analysis-code-engine.md

    Check [adding access to a private container registry](https://{DomainName}/docs/codeengine?topic=codeengine-add-registry) for more information.
    {:tip}

 2. Create a [build configuration](https://{DomainName}/docs/codeengine?topic=codeengine-build-image#build-create-cli) by running the below command.
-Creating a build configuration does not create an image, but creates the configuration to build an image.You must then run a build that references the build configuration to create an image. *For <REGISTRY_NAMESPACE>, check this [link](https://{DomainName}/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add)*
+Creating a build configuration does not create an image, but creates the configuration to build an image.You must then run a build that references the build configuration to create an image. *For &lt;REGISTRY_NAMESPACE&gt;, check this [link](https://{DomainName}/docs/Registry?topic=Registry-getting-started#gs_registry_namespace_add)*
    ```sh
    export REGISTRY_NAMESPACE=<REGISTRY_NAMESPACE>